hoaproject/Central/README.md

 request.
 Conversely, given a route and data, this library is able to build a request.

+For now, we have two routers: HTTP (routes understand URI and subdomains) and CLI (routes understand a full command-line).

 ## Quick usage

 We propose a quick overview of two usages: in a HTTP context and in a CLI